 4. Receive email approval from the Director of Student-Faculty Research.

 After being accepted to the conference but before going

 8. Make travel plans (if flying, book flight and print receipt)

-9. Submit "Check Request Form" with attached receipts to Dr. Lyon
+9. Submit "Check Request Form" with attached receipts to the Director of Student-Faculty Research

 During your trip